lanriebad/Oneworld-Accuracy/README.md

 # Oneworld-Accuracy

-# Assessment Test
 This is the REST API backend with spring boot

-# Dependencies
+Dependencies
 ## Requirements
 * Java 8 or later
 * STS , IntelliJ , Eclipse
 * Maven 4 and later

 ## Prerequisites
 REST API using spring boot is as follows:

 * Create a User
 * Get the list of Users
 * Verify the User
 * Deactivate the User
 * Update the User
 * Notification for a validated and deactivated user (Using a Scheduler)

 ## Configuration